davoodrahmanifard/davoodrahmanifard.github.io/_posts/2021-06-12-Forecasting-VIX-NeuralNetworks.markdown

 relevant for decision making in several areas, such as security valuation, investment, risk management and monetary policy making.

-Fernandes, Medeiros and Scharth [@fernandes2014modeling] modeled and predicted the VIX by use of heterogeneous auto-regressive (HAR) models, including a combination of a HAR and neural networks (NNHARX).
+[Fernandes, Medeiros and Scharth] [https://www.sciencedirect.com/science/article/abs/pii/S0378426613004172] modeled and predicted the VIX by use of heterogeneous auto-regressive (HAR) models, including a combination of a HAR and neural networks (NNHARX).
 In a much simpler setting we will attempt to predict one day ahead values of the